Shadwell Racing

-Shadwell Racing is the Thoroughbred horse racing operations of Sheikh Hamdan bin Rashid Al Maktoum, Deputy Ruler of Dubai, United Arab Emirates.
+Shadwell Racing is the Thoroughbred horse racing operation founded by Sheikh Hamdan bin Rashid Al Maktoum, the Deputy Ruler of Dubai, United Arab Emirates.
+It has currently operated by his daughter, Sheikha Hissa, since his death in 2021.

-Introduced to Thoroughbred flat racing while a student in the United Kingdom, Sheikh Hamdan established his first racing stable there in 1981.
-Over the years, he has invested heavily in both racing and breeding and has acquired major operations in England, Ireland and the United States.
+Sheikh Hamdan was introduced to Thoroughbred flat racing as a student in the United Kingdom and established his first racing stable there in 1981.
+He has invested heavily in both racing and breeding, and has acquired major operations in England, Ireland, and the United States.

-He owns eight stud farms worldwide containing over 200 regally bred mares and many top stallions.
-Six of these are in the county of Suffolk, England, three near Thetford – Nunnery, Melton and Snarehill Studs – plus the Salsabil Stud near Bury St Edmunds, Elmswell Park Stud and Beech House Stud just outside Newmarket.
-The other two are Derrinstown Stud near Maynooth, County Kildare, Ireland, and the 3,200 acre Shadwell Farm near Lexington, Kentucky, United States.
+He once owned eight separate stud farms worldwide containing more than 200 regally bred mares and many top stallions.
+Six of these farms are in the county of Suffolk, England, three are near Thetford – Nunnery, Melton and Snarehill Studs – along with the Salsabil Stud near Bury St Edmunds, Elmswell Park Stud and Beech House Stud just outside Newmarket.
+The other two are in Derrinstown Stud near Maynooth, County Kildare, Ireland, and the 3,200-acre Shadwell Farm near Lexington, Kentucky, United States.

-The Nunnery Stud is where the whole British breeding operation is controlled and currently standing there are Eqtidaar, Muharaar, Mukhadaram and Tasleet.
-In the past legendary stallions such as Green Desert, Nashwan, Unfuwain, Haafhd, Nayef and Sakhee also stood there.
+The British breeding operation is controlled at the Nunnery Stud.
+As of 2026, Baaeed, Mohaather, and Mostahdaf are standing at Beech House, while Minzaal and Awtaad are at Derrinstown.
+In the past, stallions such as Green Desert, Nashwan, Unfuwain, Haafhd, Nayef, Sakhee, Eqtidaar, Muharaar, Mukhadaram, Tasleet, Haatef, Markaz and Tamayuz stood at Shadwell farms.
 Beech House Stud is used as a base for Shadwell's private mares, both Thoroughbred and Arabian.
 The paddocks are also used to winter the private Arabian young stock before they are broken in at Snarehill.
 Elmswell Park Stud and Salsabil Stud are located deep in the Suffolk countryside.
 These operations together look after Sheikh Hamdan's private mares.
-It is here that the mares are cared for prior to foaling, and then once they have foaled they stay until they return to Ireland with their foals in the late summer.
-The quiet surroundings of Salsabil Stud are ideal for the mares and foals at this early stage of the foals' development.
-The Snarehill Stud is used as a base for breaking in the young Thoroughbreds.
+It is here that the mares are cared for prior to foaling.
+Once they have foaled, they stay until returning to Ireland with their foals in the late summer.
+Snarehill Stud is used as a base for breaking in the young Thoroughbreds.
 It is also used for rest and rehabilitation for horses in training.
-Finally there is Melton Paddocks which was originally the public stud before the building of the Nunnery Stud, but now it houses the Arabian stallions.
+Finally, there is Melton Paddocks; originally the public stud before the building of the Nunnery Stud, but now it houses the Arabian stallions.

-The Shadwell Farm in Lexington, Kentucky, was constructed in 1985.
-At the farm's stallion division, Nashwan Stud, currently stand Mohaymen, Qurbaan and Tamarkuz.
+Shadwell Farm was built in Kentucky in 1985.
+Mohaymen, Qurbaan, and Tamarkuz once stood at the farm's stallion division at Nashwan Stud.

-The Derrinstown Stud currently stands Awtaad, Haatef, Markaz and Tamayuz.